Pet (film): Plot

 Over the next several days, they engage in psychological mind games against each other as Holly begins to slip details to draw Seth in.
 Seth maintains that Holly committed the other murders out of guilt for getting away with Claire's murder, but Holly counters that she kills simply for pleasure.
 A suspicious Nate follows Seth and discovers Holly.
 She distracts Nate so that Seth has time to overpower him.
 At Holly's urging, he smashes Nate's skull with a cinder block, then follows her instructions to dispose of the body.

 The police become suspicious of Seth's role in Nate's disappearance.
 Holly convinces him that he can save her if he proves his love to her by cutting off his finger.
-He complies, but Holly grabs his knife and threatening to kill herself if he doesn't release her.
+He complies, but Holly grabs his knife and threatens to kill herself if he doesn't release her.
 She says she finally believes that he loves her before slitting his throat.

 Some time later, Holly is back together with Eric, and the events from her journal have been turned into a series of fictional stories published by a vanity press.
 Holly finds evidence that Eric is cheating again, but declines to hurt him.
 Instead, she travels to a warehouse, where it is revealed that Seth is being kept in a cage, still alive but horribly mutilated and tortured; she thanks him for "saving" her by allowing her to take out all of her murderous impulses on him instead.